LyndonPanton/SumAllNumbersInARange/README.md

 > 2. Enter an integer into the second input field
 > 3. Click on the _Sum_ button
 > 4. The range of those values and the sum of those values plus the integers between them will be displayed

+## Requirements
+> 1. This project requires a browser to run
+> 2. The browser must have JavaScript available and enabled

+## Errors
+> 1. N/A